Frequently Asked Questions

 7. Why does Stem Mastering cost more?

 Answer: Analog Stem Mastering costs more simple because it takes more time.
 Basically, we master 3 songs within one and there is more "mixing" involved.
-Our price point on stem mastering fits squarely between our standard Stereo Analog Mastering service and a full Analog Mix priced our affiliate the Indie Mix Room.
+Our price point on stem mastering fits squarely between our standard Stereo Analog Mastering service and a full Analog Mix.
 Stem Mastering at Ethereal Mastering is a unique service at our price point.
 Usually Stem Mastering costs much more in very high end mastering studios.

 Don't just take our word for it- try out our service to see if it is a good match for you, with a complimentary, obligation-free one song test master any time.